Vaillius/Excel-Sheet-Reader/README.md

 # Device Database App

-A Streamlit app that imports an Excel/CSV spreadsheet into a SQLite database and lets you browse, filter, and query it — including natural-language questions powered by Claude AI.
+A Streamlit app that imports an Excel/CSV spreadsheet into a SQLite database and lets you browse, filter, and query it
 ## Quick start

 ```bash